Divirad/ADialogueBox/README.md

 `Font`: the font you want to use. <br>
 `Action Name`: the name of the action to be used to jump to the next message.<br>
 `Wait Time`: The time to wait between each letter.<br>
-`Block Time`: The time in which a dialog box-related input is going to be blocked immediately after the dialog box is closed.
+`Block Time`: The time in which a dialog box-related input is going to be blocked immediately after the dialog box is closed.<br>
-`Margin Top Bottom`: Margin size of top and bottom `Margin Left Right`: Margin size of left and right
+`Margin Top Bottom`: Margin size of top and bottom<br>
+`Margin Left Right`: Margin size of left and right<br>

 ## Set up in code
 Example: